tc39/proposal-record-tuple/README.md

 An alternative to implementing Record and Tuple as primitives would be to use [operator overloading](https://github.com/tc39/proposal-operator-overloading) to achieve a similar result, by implementing an overloaded abstract equality (`==`) operator that deeply compares objects.
 While this is possible, it doesn't satisfy the full use case, because operator overloading doesn't provide an override for the `===` operator.
 We want the strict equality (`===`) operator to be a reliable check of "identity" for objects and "observable value" (modulo -0/+0/NaN) for primitive types.

 Another option is to perform what is called _interning_: we track globally Record or Tuple objects and if we attempt to create a new one that happens to be identical to an existing Record object, we now reference this existing Record instead of creating a new one.
 This is essentially what the [polyfill](https://github.com/bloomberg/record-tuple-polyfill) does.
 We're now equating value and identity.
-This approach creates problems once we extend that behavior across multiple JavaScript contexts and wouldn't give deep immutability by nature and **it is particularly slow** which would make using Record & Tuple a performance-negative choice.
+This approach creates problems once we extend that behavior across multiple JavaScript contexts and wouldn't give deep immutability by nature and **it is particularly slow**, which would make using Record & Tuple a performance-negative choice.

 ## Will developers be familiar with this new concept?

 Record & Tuple is built to interoperate with objects and arrays well: you can read them exactly the same way as you would do with objects and arrays.
 The main change lies in the deep immutability and the comparison by value instead of identity.

-Developers used to manipulating objects in an immutable manner (such as transforming pieces of Redux state) will be able to continue to do the same manipulations they used to do on objects and arrays, this time, with more guarantees.
+Developers used to manipulate objects in an immutable manner (such as transforming pieces of Redux state) will be able to continue to do the same manipulations they used to do on objects and arrays, this time, with more guarantees.

 We are going to do empirical research through interviews and surveys to figure out if this is working out as we think it does.